Skip to main content

 The Physical Toll of Depression: How It Affects Your Body

-For instance, if you consider the symptoms of depression, you can easily come to the conclusion that depression, while being a problem of the mind, often expresses itself through physical means such as insomnia and inactivity.
+For instance, if you consider the symptoms of depression, you can easily conclude that depression, while being a problem of the mind, often expresses itself through physical means such as insomnia and inactivity.

 People may also lose the desire to eat properly, which eventually affects the body’s health.